Modern Slavery Statement

 Our Organisation and Supply Chain

-Our Group’s supply chains are principally UK based although diverse and vary in terms of categories and supplier engagement.
-Though we recognise that our level of influence varies across our broad supply chain, we’re committed to understanding and mitigating risks across all categories.
+Our supply chains are principally UK based and vary in terms of categories and supplier engagement.
+Though we recognise that our level of influence varies across our supply chain, we’re committed to understanding and mitigating risks across all categories.

-If there is uncertainty about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, this should also be raised with management or through HR.
+If there is uncertainty about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, this should also be raised with management or through the Employee Experience Manager.

-LNT Group also operates an Anti-Bribery and Corruption Policy.
-As part of our commitment to the Modern Slavery Act, we will review our existing policies during 2019 to identify and fill any gaps in terms of human rights standards, ethics, conduct and supplier engagement, alongside developing further policies around Anti-Slavery and Group Purchasing Policy.
+LNT Construction and LNT Care Development also operates an Anti-Bribery and Corruption Policy.
+As part of our commitment to the Modern Slavery Act, we will review our existing policies during 2021 to identify and fill any gaps in terms of human rights standards, ethics, conduct and supplier engagement.

 Our Due Diligence